-Blomidon Provincial Park is renowned for its spectacular views.
-Blomidon features High cliffs, a variety of habitats, striking natural features, abundant wildlife – and the world’s highest tides wash its shores.
+Renowned for its spectacular views, Blomidon features High cliffs, a variety of habitats, striking natural features, abundant wildlife – and the world’s highest tides wash its shores.

 A 13.5 km (8.4 mi.) system of interconnected trails provides access to a variety of habitats and numerous scenic look-offs within the park.
 Travel times noted do not include time to appreciate nature and view the look-offs.